Core Chiropractic Brighton, 2 Circus Parade, New England Road, Brighton, BN1 4GW

 Soothe Neck and Shoulder Tension: The Trapezius Stretch Your Brighton Chiropractor Recommends

-The Seated Upper Trapezius Stretch
+How to Perform the Seated Upper Trapezius Stretch

 Shoulder Stability Trio | Brighton Physiotherapist